 For many people, there is no doubt that a neutered pet is simply more convenient.
 If you need to go out to work and your dog needs a place in doggy day care, he may need to be neutered.
 Many day care centres simply will not accept an entire dog.

-Caring for some bitches in season can be a somewhat messy business, and not being able to take your dog out for several weeks can be annoying.
+Caring for some females in season can be a somewhat messy business.
+And not being able to take your dog out for several weeks can be annoying.

-There is no doubt now, that there are some serious health risks to being neutered for both male and female dogs.
+There is no doubt now, that there are some serious health risks to being neutered.
+And these exist for both male and female dogs.
 There are also some health benefits to neutering a female dog.
 These are clearly explained in the articles linked to in this article.